DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ## Step 2.
 Configuring SSH Access to the remote host

-Run the following command from your control_panda.
+Run the following command from your `control_panda`.

 ```bash
 cd Hands-on-with-Ansible-Oct-2019